 Be sure to wear the proper attire; such as a helmet, comfortable and closed shoes, and no dresses or skirts.
 The longer the pants the better as the straps may cause some discomfort against bare legs.

-What Should I Take To the Dominican Republic?
+What Should I Take to the Dominican Republic?

 Often, travellers only think of bringing their swimsuit and lightweight clothing.
 While those items are vital to your trip, here are a few more items to consider taking with you.